milesroberts-123/slim-sweep-cnn/README.md

 Instead of downloading and building all of the conda environments, you can just download a container with all of the conda environments pre-installed.

-Need to pass `--use-singularity` to snakemake and also your snakemake working directory with `--singularity-args "--bind <SNAKEMAKE_WORKING_DIRECTORY>"`.
-For example, if you pulled the repo to your root directory, the command will look like:
+To do this, you need to pass `--sdm conda apptainer` to your snakemake command and also your snakemake working directory with `--singularity-args "--bind <SNAKEMAKE_WORKING_DIRECTORY>"`.
+For example, if you pulled the repo to your home directory, the command will look like:

 ```
 snakemake --sdm conda apptainer --singularity-args "--bind ~/slim-sweep-cnn/workflow" --rerun-incomplete --rerun-triggers mtime --scheduler greedy --retries 1 --keep-going